gilbertwat/gilbertwat.github.io/_posts/2019-11-17-100-words-in-100-days-8-an-evolving-api-8.md

 end
 ```

-Under the new coding standard, we are able to understand our business easily.
-In the next article, we are going to introduce coupon to the client and how it complicates this API.
+Under the new coding standard, we were able to understand our business easily.

+In the next article, we are going to introduce coupon to the client and how it has complicated this API.